-This can be done to any building, no matter what its use, how it is built, or age.
-It can range from installing draught-proofing to a whole new heating system, extensive insulation, or micro-generation.
+This can potentially be done to any building, regardless of use, construction, or age.
+It can range from installing draught-proofing to a whole new heating system, extensive insulation, or microgeneration.
 Retrofitting our existing buildings is important for several reasons and will vary according to owner.
 The most common are: